RobertAhlin/rpg-p3/README.md

 Existing Features

-The player will havt to be able to use a keyboard.
-To type letters to operate the game.
+The player will have to be able to use a keyboard to type letters to operate the game.
 First of all to enter a name, and then create a character with name and stats.<br>
 <img src="readmefiles/screenshot_01.jpg" alt="Image example of the game starting."><br>
 <img src="readmefiles/screenshot_02.jpg" alt="Image example of the game showing a chreated character.">